-It is possible to set the maximum length of a pulse accepted by Efento Pulse Counter.
-If a pulse counter receives a pulse longer than the set value, it will be considered as an error and reported over NB-IoT / Bluetooth.
+It is possible to set the maximum length of a pulse accepted by the Efento pulse counter.
+If a pulse counter receives a pulse longer than the set value, it will be considered as an error and reported over

+NB-IoT / Bluetooth.
 This feature is useful, if the pulse counters work with utility meters equipped with pulse outputs with defined pulse lengths.
 By setting the maximum accepted length of a pulse, the user may control the correct operation of the meter.
 By default the pulse duration control is off and pulse counters treat all pulses length as acceptable.

-In order to change the conversion rate, connect to the device, and from the settings menu select "Advanced" -> "Calibration" -> "Calibration parameters" -> "Select a channel" -> "Pulse timeout".
+In order to change the maximum pulse duration, connect to the device, and from the settings menu select "Advanced" -> "Calibration" -> "Calibration parameters" -> "Select a channel" -> "Pulse timeout".